 Mark Coddington Associate Professor of Journalism & Mass Communications

 Mark Coddington was a newspaper reporter in Nebraska before earning his Ph.D. in journalism from the University of Texas at Austin in 2015.
 His scholarly monograph, Aggregating the News: Secondhand Knowledge and the Erosion of Journalistic Authority, was published by Columbia University Press in 2019.
-His research has been published in journals including Journalism & Mass Communication Quarterly, Journalism Studies, Mass Communication and Society, and the International Journal of Communication.
+His research has been published in journals including Journalism Studies, Journalism, Journalism & Mass Communication Quarterly, and the International Journal of Communication.
+He is the co-author of RQ1, a monthly email newsletter on the latest in news and journalism research.

 Ph.D., University of Texas at Austin, 2015